 The Employer shall have the right to use temporary and project employees to perform work normally performed within the Union bargaining unit.
-No such temporary or project employee shall be used for more than six (6) months within a twelve (12) month period, except where operational needs demand and the parties mutually agree to an extension.
+No such temporary or project employee shall be used for more than twelve (12) consecutive months, except where operational needs demand and the parties mutually agree to an extension.
 An agreement to an extension shall not be unreasonably denied or delayed.
-Employer will notify the Union of such use at least one (1) week in advance where possible.
+Employer will notify the Union of such use at least one (I) week in advance where possible.